 As histones are a major focus of epigenetics, JPT’s Bioinformaticians have compiled a unique library of thousands of post-translationally modified and unmodified histone peptides.
-We offer this peptide library immobilized on Histone Code Peptide Microarrays or Histone Code Peptide ELISA, as purified individual Histone Code Peptides and as stable isotope labeled and quantified SpikeTides™ Set.
+We offer this peptide library immobilized on Histone Code Peptide Microarrays or Histone Code Peptide ELISA and as stable isotope labeled and quantified SpikeTides™ Set.

 Properties of the Histone Peptide Library: